 For an African style Thanksgiving, serve this turkey with this oven-baked Jollof Rice.
 You could also serve it with some cornbread on the side.
-Also, if you would like a roast chicken recipe, check this out.
+Also, if you would like a roast chicken recipe instead, check this out.
 And for dessert, check out this pumpkin cake with cream cheese frosting or this pumpkin roll cake.
 Also, check out this Baked Turkey Wings recipe.

 Watch the video so you can see the entire process from start to finish.
 Then go make some!